TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtendingTca/StoringChanges/Index.rst

 There are various ways to store changes to :php:`$GLOBALS['TCA']`.
 They depend - partly - on what you are trying to achieve and - a lot - on the version of TYPO3 CMS which you are targeting.

-There are two main ways to store your changes to the TCA: inside an extension or straight in the :file:`typo3conf` folder.
-Both are described below in more details.
+The TCA can only be changed from within an extension.

 .. _storing-changes-extension: